Skip to main content

 Current students: postgraduate research courses

 You may book a place on a ceremony after receiving your leave to supplicate.
 Look out for an email invitation from the University to your University email address.
-If you can't access this email, please email degrees@balliol.ox.ac.uk in order to attend a ceremony or to graduate in absentia.
+If you can't access this email, please email degrees@balliol.ox.ac.uk in order to book to attend a ceremony or to graduate in absentia.

 If you are due to attend a ceremony and would like to change to a different ceremony, please email degrees@balliol.ox.ac.uk.
+Please bear in mind that if you wish to change your ceremony date, you must do so at least 60 days prior to the date of the ceremony itself, otherwise you may have to graduate in absentia.

 Old Members and MA degrees